 The Stand (1994)

 Another Stephen King project that is constantly up for a possible remake is The Stand.
 Because of its considerable length it was also made into a television mini-series and again, having never read the book, I am giving my opinions solely based on what I saw on screen.

 This story deals with an end of the world (or just America) plague which leaves a group of survivors behind who begin to have visions.
 In these visions they see an old lady named Mother Abagail playing guitar on her porch and a man named Flagg embroiled in fire.
 Both these characters ask the survivors to go to them – and the fate of the rest of humanity holds in the balance depending on which way the people go.

-The Stand was definitely more even throughout than IT – as there wasn’t any distracting difference in quality between two parallel story lines – but that isn’t to say it’s better or worse than the previous film.
+The Stand was definitely more even throughout than IT – as there wasn’t any distracting difference in quality between two parallel storylines – but that isn’t to say it’s better or worse than the previous film.
 In fact, they are both at about the same level of made-for-TV movie quality.
-The Stand benefits from a slighter better cast (including Gary Sinise and Ruby Dee, who do their best with dialogue which can get pretty trite at times) and a character driven story which doesn’t really rely to heavily on horror tropes.
+The Stand benefits from a slightly better cast (including Gary Sinise and Ruby Dee, who do their best with dialogue which can get pretty trite at times) and a character-driven story which doesn’t really rely too heavily on horror tropes.
 The movie is about these people’s choices to go one way or the other and it works pretty well for a while – but only for a while.